Engin-Boot/capture-behavior-of-a-visit-counter-silent18knight/needs-facilities.md

   Given the camera installed at the game to count the head counts When the visitors come
-  Then their head counts are noted which will tell the trends.
+  Then number of head counts which will tell the trends.

 Scenario: Alert when seating capacity is full